 Snap peas are sweet and tender.
 Sugar snaps are most flavorful cooked briefly, but they also can be eaten raw.
 Snap peas are also called sugar peas.

 - Blanch sugar snaps in boiling water for 30 seconds before stir-frying or using in salads.

-- Quick boil sugar snap then toss with butter or herbs or herb butter.
+- Quickly boil sugar snap then toss with butter or herbs or herb butter.

 - Serve sautéed sugar snaps as a side dish for fish, poultry, pork, beef, veal, or in salads.